Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Results in one dimension

-Though the heavy-tailed case is a challenging scenario, the standard RWM with fixed covariance will produce a geometrically ergodic Markov chain if $\pi(x)$ is log-concave.
+The heavy-tailed case is known to be a challenging scenario, but the RWM will produce a geometrically ergodic Markov chain if $\pi(x)$ is log-concave.
 Next we extend this result to the case of sub-quadratic variance growth in the tails.